Choosing a career may feel like a daunting task—

 I didn’t bother to choose any answer, just went along with the default ones, and, to my surprise, I found out that a career as a painter is the way for me to go.
 Well, if only I could paint something more than a stick figure…

 I'm wary of 'quizzes' or other 'free' tools that you aren't able to research, validate or verify in some way.
-In my coaching practise, I only use assessment tools that have been tested, verified and meet national and international compliance standards.
+In my coaching practice, I only use assessment tools that have been tested, verified and meet national and international compliance standards.
 You should never make career decisions only based on the results from tools you find online.

 To make things clear—